 If you are in Australia and want to complete your health examinations before lodging your visa application you must use My Health Declarations.
-Medibank Health Solutions will not process your immigration health examinations without a health identifier either from this service or from us after you have lodged your visa application.
+Our migration medical services provider will not process your immigration health examinations without a health identifier either from this service or from us after you have lodged your visa application.

-Panel clinics outside Australian in countries where 100 per cent electronic health processing arrangements are in place will also refuse to give you an appointment to take your health examinations unless you can provide a health identifier.
+Panel clinics outside Australia in countries where 100 per cent electronic health processing arrangements are in place will also refuse to give you an appointment to undergo your health examinations unless you can provide a health identifier.